-In fact, using Thrive Architect, you can create complex layouts in a matter seconds, just by dragging and dropping.
+With Thrive Architect, you can create complex layouts in a matter of seconds, just by dragging and dropping.

-And while columns are spaced evenly by default, you can easily get your cursor in there and start causing havoc.
-(The good kind, that is.)
+And while columns are spaced evenly by default, you can easily get your cursor in there and resize your layout columns and rows.

 Now, even though I told you elements in Thrive Architect don’t need to be contained within sections, that’s not to say sections aren’t useful in certain situations.
 They are.

 And it’s also not to say Thrive Architect doesn’t allow you to leverage sections when necessary.
 It does.